 Good to know

 The Nike has been acknowledged as the innovator in sportswear.
 They have been known to create functional and stylish footwear and apparel.
-Nike introduced the Sneakerboots collection by reworking some traditional hiking boots and high-top classics.
+Nike introduced the Sneakerboots collection by reworking some traditional hiking cleats and high-top classics.
 This collection aims at delivering a comfortable and performance footwear suitable for all kinds of terrains.

 Nike launched the All Condition Gear (ACG) in 1989 who first attempted to fuse outdoor sneakers with performance athletic footwear.
 They continued offering hiking-specific ACGs in the 2000s using D-ring eyelets and the classic hiking sole.
 Not much focus was given to this team, which resulted in a drought of innovation, thus losing to a more aggressive brand, the Timberland.